nexiality/documentation/expressions/CSVexpression.md

     `name=value|name=value|name=value|...` or `name=value,name=value,name=value,...`pairs.
 	   - **`delim`** - the character (single) to use as separator between field values.
 For example, `delim=\,` would use comma as delimiter, `delim=;` would use semi-colon as delimiter.
 Default is comma.
-	     - Nexial also support auto-detection of delimiter, so you caomit `delim` to simplify your automation.
+	     - Nexial also support auto-detection of delimiter, so you can omit `delim` to simplify your automation.

 	   - **`quote`** - the character (single) to use to wrap non-numeric (such as text) values.
 Default is double quote.
 	     `quote='` would force Nexial to consider single quote as the "wrapping" for non-numeric values.